 These targets vary according to a range of factors, some of which include:

 - age and life expectancy

-- other health conditions
+- the presence of other health conditions

-- known cardiovascular disease
+- diagnosed cardiovascular disease

 - problems with the smallest arteries in the body

 - any known damage to the eyes, kidneys, blood vessels, brain, or heart

 - not being aware of low blood sugar levels